Pallavikumarimdb/AiDrops--Chrome-Extension/README.md

 1. Click on the AiDrop icon in your Chrome toolbar to open the extension popup.
 2. Enter your desired prompt in the input field.
-3. Click the **Generate Image** button.
+3. Click the **Generate Image** or **Generate Text** button.
-4. Once the image is generated, you can view it directly in the extension.
+4. Once the image/text is generated, you can view it directly in the extension.
-5. Click the **Download Image** link to save the generated image to your device.

 ## API